 The settlement agreement reached with Banner and William Penn, which is subject to final approval by the District of Maryland, provides the proposed class members with several valuable benefits.

 - Banner and William Penn will create a common settlement fund in the amount of $22.5 million.
 This fund will be distributed to settlement class members, pro rata, based on the proportion of COI collected for each Class Policy after the 2015 cost of insurance rate increases.
 The distributions will go to in-force policyholders by an increase to the account value of each in-force policy owned by the Settlement Class Member; terminated policyholders will be paid their share by check.

-- The proposed settlement provides that Banner and William Penn agrees not impose any COI rate increases on policies of class members for five years, unless ordered to do so by a state regulatory body.
+- The proposed settlement provides that Banner and William Penn agrees not to impose any COI rate increases on policies of class members for five years unless ordered to do so by a state regulatory body.

 - Policies that received cost of insurance rate increases to the guarantee maximums set for in their policies will be provided with an additional forty-five days added to the length of their grace period if their policy is subject to lapse.

 - Banner and William Penn agree to not seek to void, rescind, cancel, have declared void, or otherwise deny coverage or death claims submitted by settlement class members based on any alleged lack of insurable interest or misrepresentations made in connection with the original application process.